jamesabel/python_multiprocessing_talk/README.md

   - mapping a program on to multiple processes that isn't actually parallelizable
   - too much start/stop or communication overhead
 - usually best to parallelize across "real" cores
   - parallelize across "HyperThread" (AKA Simultaneous Multi-Threading or SMT) processors with care
+- ensure code runs as a single process
+  - often easier to debug as a single-process
+  - call `.run()` directly (instead of `.start()`)
+- use a process-aware IDE, especially for debug

 # Design Decisions